-Where rehabilitation is the highest and best outcome possible at a site and represents an improvement in condition to the prior state, it can expand and buffer available habitats for indigenous species.
+Where rehabilitation is the highest and best outcome possible at a site and represents an improvement in condition to the prior state (even if not substantial recovery of native biodiversity) it can expand and buffer available habitats for native species.
 At larger scales, rehabilitation can play an ecologically highly significant role in improving the resilience of ecosystems and individual species to rapid environmental change particularly in the transitional zones between natural areas and altered/degraded areas.
 As such, rehabilitation can be highly complementary to ecological restoration.